Part 1: Hotel of the Dead

 No. Not him.
 Anyone but him.
 I won’t allow it.
 I won’t.

-It laughed again and started to yank out my broken collar bone.
+It laughed again and started to yank out my broken collarbone.

 “I’ll make a dagger out of this and use it to cut out his heart.
 Won’t that be fun?”

 Anger curled up in my chest and took over.
 A red haze filmed over my vision.
-I snarled, bit his hand, sheering straight through the finger bones- it yowled in pain as I spat out its fingers.
+I snarled, bit its hand, sheering straight through the finger bones- it yowled in pain as I spat out its fingers.
 I grabbed it by the throat and shoved it off of me.

 “You will die,” I growled, my voice deep, gravely, full of death and hate.

-I picked it up, and gave it a nice big bear hug, a vice grip that I didn’t let up until its ribs and spine snapped and popped out of its desiccated flesh.
+I picked it up and gave it a nice big bear hug, a vice grip that I didn’t let up until its ribs and spine snapped and popped out of its desiccated flesh.
 I turned it into a pincushion.
 It stopped moving.
 I dropped it and a dry dust of red, like bloody sand, fell out of its wounds.